carlisia/website/content/index.md

 ## Hello 👋

-**[[Carlisia Campos|I AM]]** a software engineer with deep expertise in [[computer science/go/go|Go]], Kubernetes/Cloud Native technologies, and open source.
+**[[about/carlisia campos|I AM]]** a software engineer with deep expertise in [[computer science/go/go|Go]], Kubernetes/Cloud Native technologies, and open source.
 As a former engineer and maintainer of the [Velero](https://github.com/vmware-tanzu/velero) and [Knative](https://github.com/knative) open source projects, I've led efforts to enhance scalability, resilience, and developer experience in complex distributed systems.

 ## Why grok? 🔮

-Never before have the stakes been higher for failing to [[Grokking|grok]] what’s unfolding around us.
+Never before have the stakes been higher for failing to [[grokking|grok]] what’s unfolding around us.

 As increasingly complex systems emerge at accelerating speed, the divide will only widen between those who solely consume and those who actively pursue understanding and agency.
-Ultimately, the new generation of emergent systems we design (and the shifts they bring) will favor those who deeply [[Grokking|grok]] the essence, value, and purpose of both our human nature and the rising potential of non-human machine organisms.
+Ultimately, the new generation of emergent systems we design (and the shifts they bring) will favor those who deeply [[grokking|grok]] the essence, value, and purpose of both our human nature and the rising potential of non-human machine organisms.

 I spend a lot of time thinking about how the future is being decided right now.
 We all have a chance to participate, influence, and even contribute to building it.